-Through the 19th Century, NOAA's ancestor agencies, in cooperation with the U.S. Navy, were the principal ocean explorers for the U.S. government.
+In these pages, we trace NOAA's history of ocean exploration and that of its forerunners to the present day.
+Through the 19th Century, NOAA's ancestor agencies, in cooperation with the U.S. Navy, were the principal ocean explorers for the United States government.
 Today, NOAA's exploration activities have been richly complemented by explorers and scientists from the academic community, other federal agencies, state governments, and the private sector.

-Although our focus here is on ocean exploration activities that have shaped NOAA's exploration priorities.
-This ocean exploration history begins with the establishment of the U.S. Coast Survey in 1807 and goes through 1970, the year that NOAA was formed under the U.S. Department of Commerce.
+Although our focus is NOAA and its predecessors, we have included other major discoveries and innovations, such as the famous British Challenger expedition, for historical context.
+This version of NOAA's exploration history covers the period through 1970, the year that NOAA was formed under the United States Department of Commerce.
 Under NOAA, exploration of our oceans has continued through the years and will continue into the future.

-Click on any of the time periods below to access a historical timeline, presented in synoptic form with the key dates and associated events described in the essays following each timeline period.
+A Historical Timeline is presented in synoptic form, the key dates and associated events are described in the essays following each period.

 This period describes the first efforts of our young nation to survey the coast.
 Guided by the visionary Alexander Dallas Bache, this period resulted in the first map of the Gulf Stream, the first discovery of the continental shelf break, and the collection of living organisms at depths previously thought to be beyond the limits of life.

-This section discusses the enormous body of new information and knowledge gathered during this time period, including work from two U.S. research vessels, the Blake and the Albatross.
-On the Blake, true innovations in the techniques of depth measurements led to the first modern maps of the seafloor.
-The Albatross continued this work, but its claim to the annals of history derives from its biological investigations, as during its service, researchers discovered tens of thousands of new species.
+This section discusses the enormous body of new information and knowledge gathered during this period.
+Two U.S. research vessels, the Blake and the Albatross, were the major platforms.
+On the Blake, under the command of Lieutenant Charles D. Sigsbee, true innovations in the techniques of depth measurements led to the first modern maps of the sea floor.
+The Albatross continued this work, but its claim to the annals of history derives from its biological investigations, as during its service researchers discovered tens of thousands of new species.